jerrykress/Cholesky-Decomposition-SIMD/README.md

 ## Pre-Install Configuration

-Clone and repo.
+Clone the repo.
 Navigate to the **src** directory.
 Before installing the program, specify the target platform in the Makefile option below.
 This will change how the sequential reference code is compiled.
 Do not pass this in as command line parameter.

 ```bash
 # running on AArch64 architecture